 2. Learn how to handle particular challenges that come up

-Complete a survey (and possibly an interview) about your experience to help us design a truly helpful Harvard University Peer Coaching Initiative
+Complete a survey that will help you reflect on your experience AND help us keep improving the Harvard University Peer Coaching Initiative